brendanmaguire/getting-started-with-git/getting_started_with_git.markdown

 * View the diff for your working directory and staging area
 * Add the new file and the changes to your existing file(s) to your staging area
 * View the diff of your working directoy and staging area
-* Install gitg and enjoy the GUI!
+* Install gitg and use the GUI to view the repository
 * Commit your changes (You can use gitg or the command line interface)

 ***Note***: During all of the above steps make lots of use of the *git status* command.
 It is very helpful for letting you know what is happening in your repo